divanshu-garg/learning-react/03-episode-2-igniting-our-app/README.md

 # some notes

+### Interview question: what makes react app fast. tell about the dependencies and the features of bundlers like parcel in detail

 - React is not just fast due to itself but due to the so much supplementary code written by other developers that makes it fast
 - npm does not stand for node package manager